 Okay, I do anyway.

-Research tells us that, on average, a typical child has an attention span between 2-5 minutes per year of life (source).
+Research tells us that, on average, a typical child has an attention span between two to five minutes per year of life (source).

 So that means a seven-year old should have an attention span of anywhere from 14 to 35 minutes.

-In theory, a ten-year old can focus for at least 20, and possibly up to 50 minutes.
+In theory, a 10-year old can focus for at least 20, and possibly up to 50 minutes.

-Well, I’m the mother of a seven-year old and ten-year old… and I’m pretty sure this research doesn’t actually translate into reality.
+Well, I’m the mother of a seven-year old and 10-year old… and I’m pretty sure this research doesn’t actually translate into reality.